yulinwang605/identified-genes-in-randomly-samples/README.md

   $ python summarize-identified-genes-in-randomly-selected-samples.py -h

     -f : Folder contains all CoverM (https://github.com/wwood/CoverM) results (contig-mode) of all all sample.
-    -c,  : coverage cutoff for the valid identified genes in each sample.
+    -c : coverage cutoff for the valid identified genes in each sample.
     -p : times of permution.
-    -h,  : Print help
+    -h : Print help
 ```
 ## Example